Buc-ee's beef jerky product recalled after metal parts found inside

-If you bought beef jerkey at Buc-Eee’s recently, you need to check the label.
+If you bought beef jerkey at Buc-ee’s recently, you need to check the label.
 It could contain pieces of hard metal.

 Buc-ee’s Hill Country Brand teriyaki beef jerky is part of a recall announced by the USDA’s Food Safety and Inspection Service Friday.